1st Battalion, 11th Marines: Gulf War and the 1990s

-Global War on Terror
+Global war on terror

 In January 2003 the battalion deployed in support of Operation Iraqi Freedom.
 After participating in the invasion of Iraq it returned to Camp Pendleton in July 2003.
 Individual firing Batteries have continued to support the MEU cycle in the war on terror since 2003.
-The battalion HQ deployed to Anbar Province Iraq with Battery A, Battery C, and Battery K as a provisional infantry battalion in June 2007.
+The battalion HQ deployed to Anbar Province, Iraq with Battery A, Battery C, and Battery K as a provisional infantry battalion in June 2007.
 The unit returned to Camp Pendleton in late April 2008.

 In April 2010 the battalion deployed to Helmand Province, in Afghanistan, in support of Operation Enduring Freedom 10.1.
 The battalion was attached to the 1st Marine Division (Forward) Task Force Leatherneck.
 The battalion was reinforced, comprising three gun batteries (Bravo, India 3/12, and Lima 3/12) and a HiMARS rocket Battery (Tango 5/11, later Sierra 5/11).
 1/11 was assigned an artillery tactical mission of General Support to Task Force Leatherneck.

 The battalion returned from Afghanistan in November 2010 and began fielding the Expeditionary Fire Support System (EFSS).

+In 2023, the battalion became a combined rocket and cannon artillery battalion as a component of force design 2030.
+With the deactivation of 5th Battalion, 11th Marines, the HIMARS batteries were transferred to 1/11.
+Currently, the HIMARS batteries support the unit deployment program and Battery C (M777) supports the WESTPAC MEU cycle.